 The highest concentrations of munitions residues results from munitions failures (i.e., low-order detonations).
-As a general rule, between 10,000 and 100,000 high-order detonations deposit the same mass of explosives residue as one low-order detonation of the same munition(U.S. Environmental Protection Agency, 2012a) Therefore, an estimate of the amount of explosives material and byproducts from an explosion that would be introduced into the environment is based solely on the failure rate for each type of munition, discounting the negligible contribution from munitions that successfully detonate.
+As a general rule, between 10,000 and 100,000 high-order detonations deposit the same mass of explosives residue as one low-order detonation of the same munition (U.S. Environmental Protection Agency, 2012a) Therefore, an estimate of the amount of explosives material and byproducts from an explosion that would be introduced into the environment is based solely on the failure rate for each type of munition, discounting the negligible contribution from munitions that successfully detonate.
 The military does not track failure rates for all munitions.
 The available data typically report failure rates ranging from less than 2 percent up to 10 percent (Table 3.2-7).
 For the purpose of estimating the amount of explosives and explosives byproducts entering the marine environment, a 5-percent failure rate is applied to all types of munitions used during training activities.
 The amount of explosive materials is estimated by multiplying the failure rate by the number of explosive munitions and the net explosive weight of each munition used during training activities.

-To better organize and facilitate the analysis of approximately 300 individual sources of underwater acoustic sound or explosive energy, a series of source classifications, or source bins, were developed (see Section 3.0.3.3.1, Acoustic Stressors and Section 3.0.3.3.2, Explosive Stressors).
-Each source bin for explosive munitions is defined by a range of net explosive weights (e.g., bin E3 has a range of 0.5 to 2.5 lb. net explosive weight).
-To estimate the amount of explosive materials entering the environment, the average net explosive weight was calculated for each source bin.
+To better organize and facilitate the analysis of different types of explosive munitions, each munition using in training and testing activities was grouped into a series of source classification bins, or source bins (see Section 3.0.3.3.2, Explosive Stressors).
+Each source bin is defined by a range of net explosive weights (e.g., bin E3 has a range of 0.5 to 2.5 lb. net explosive weight).
+To estimate the amount of explosive materials entering the marine environment, the average net explosive weight was calculated for each source bin.
 For example, for bin E1 (0.1 to 0.25 lb. net explosive weight) under Alternative 1:

-Explosives = 0.05 (Failure Rate) x 1,600 (Munitions) x 0.175 lb.
-(Average NEW) = 14 lb.
+Explosives = 0.05 (Failure Rate) x 1,600 (Munitions in Bin E1) x 0.175 lb.
+(Average Net Explosive Weight) = 14 lb.

-One other factor needs to be considered when estimating the amount of explosives entering the environment in munitions that fail to detonate.
+One other factor needs to be considered when estimating the amount of explosives entering the marine environment in munitions that fail to detonate.
 The net explosive weight of an explosive munition is based on the equivalent amount of trinitrotoluene (TNT) that would be required to generate the desired amount of energy upon detonation.
 Most modern munitions no longer use trinitrotoluene (TNT) as the primary explosive material.
 Other more powerful and stable explosives such as royal demolition explosive is more powerful than trinitrotoluene (TNT), a lesser amount of royal demolition explosive is needed to generate the equivalent explosion using trinitrotoluene (TNT).
 The equivalency factors for royal demolition explosive is 1.60, meaning that, to generate an explosion equivalent to 1 kilogram (kg) of trinitrotoluene (TNT) only 0.625 kg of royal demolition explosive is needed.
-Revising the equation above to incorporate the TNT equivalency factor:
+Revising the equation above to incorporate the trinitrotoluene (TNT) equivalency factor:

-Explosives = 0.05 (Failure Rate) x 1,600 (Munitions) x 0.175 lb.
-(Average NEW) x 0.625 (equivalency factor) = 8.75 lb.
+Explosives = 0.05 (Failure Rate) x 1,600 (Munitions in Bin E1) x 0.175 lb.
+(Average Net Explosive Weight) x 0.625 (equivalency factor) = 8.75 lb.